Pseudo-Hermitian Dirac operator on the torus for massless fermions under the action of external fields: Introduction

 In the context of low energy physics, the importance of technological advances can bring a new sight into Dirac's theory and its symmetries.
 The growing interest in two-dimensional materials such graphene is drawing more attention to $(2+1)$ dimensional physics \cite{0}.
 In this point of view, the unique properties of graphene, which is an atomic honeycomb lattice made of carbon atoms, has opened a way in a wide spectrum of applications ranging from electronics to optics and nanotechnology since its discovery \cite{N}.
 A single layer graphene presents no gap in the conductance band so that an electron in its surface is governed by a linear dispersion relation, behaving as a relativistic massless particle described by Dirac equation \cite{KT}.

 The topology of graphene requires $(2+1)$ dimensional Dirac equation which allows the study curvature effects in the lattice \cite{PR} and it is pointed out that curvature of the graphene changes the electron density of the states \cite{1}.
 Inherently, different geometries can bring different curvature effects in the lattice and curvature can alter the electron density.
 Therefore, the possibility of constructing new electronic devices based on curved graphene structures has motivated the study of graphene in several curved surfaces, such as M\"{o}bius-strip \cite{GUO}, ripples \cite{JU}, corrugated surfaces \cite{ATA}, catenoid \cite{JOB}, among others.
 The intrinsic curvature and strain effects are discussed through $(2+1)$ dimensional Dirac equation in \cite{io}.
 Graphene nanoribbons are discussed using the long-wave approximation in \cite{2}.
 Electronic structure of a helicoidal graphene and the scattering states can be found in \cite{heli}.
-It is important to highlight here that elegant methods in quantum mechanics, such as supersymmetry, can be used to describe curvature effects on carbon nanostructures \cite{jak1, jak2}.
+It is important to highlight here that elegant methods in quantum mechanics, such as supersymmetry, can be used to describe curvature effects on carbon nanostructures \cite{jak1, jak2}, and in particular exact solutions of Dirac equation \cite{cast, Bagchi}.
+In \cite{cast}, the authors have studied the behaviour of a Dirac electron in graphene under the action of a magnetic field orthogonal to the layer by using supersymmetric quantum mechanics, while in \cite{Bagchi} the authors have investigated the most general form of the one-dimensional Dirac Hamiltonian in the presence of scalar and pseudoscalar potentials in the framework of supersymmetric quantum mechanics.